gdumani/covidscraper/README.md

 ## Instructions to test with Rspec

-Go to the directory where TicTacToe is installed according to the getting started previous instructions and install Rspec.

-- To install rspec run: `gem install rspec`
+Go to the covitscraper directory.
+Rspec was installed by Bundler.

 - To run curren tests just type: `rspec`